dsusco/tp.net-armageddon.org/_site/_units/chaos-altar-slaves-of-darkness.md

   - reinforced-armour
 notes:
   |
-    A Chaos Altar may have wheel, the unit gains a move of 25cm while its armour value is reduced to 5+.
+    A Chaos Altar may be wheeled, the unit gains a move of 25cm while its armour value is reduced to 5+.
 Critical Hit Effect: The unit is destroyed.
 All units within 5cm suffer a macro-weapon hit on a roll of 6+.
 weapons:
   -
     id: arcane-technology